corda/corda-docs/content/en/docs/corda-os/4.6/tutorial-attachments.md

   corda-os-4-6:
     identifier: corda-os-4-6-tutorial-attachments
     parent: corda-os-4-6-tutorials-index
-    weight: 1150
+    weight: 1090
 tags:
 - tutorial
 - attachments
-title: Using attachments
+title: Working with attachments
 ---

-# Using attachments
+# Working with attachments

 Attachments are ZIP/JAR files referenced from transaction by hash, but not included in the transaction itself.
 These files are automatically requested from the node sending the transaction when needed and cached